 3) The whole proposal without the alignment between chroma filter shape and luma filter shape: to check the impact of the cleanup to the chroma filter shape

-Tester: Qualcomm
+Tester: Li Zhang (Qualcomm).
+Cross-checker: To be announced by T3 (May, 5).

 Modification of Merge candidate derivation